UNINETTSigma2/documentation/software/application_guides/gaussian/gaussian_job_example.md

 specifying one of the available versions.

-**Please carefully inspect the job script examples whown below before submitting jobs!**
+**Please carefully inspect the job script examples shown below before submitting jobs!**

 To run this example(s) create a directory, step into it, create the input file and submit the script with: